cswinter/LocustDB/README.md

     -V, --version                   Prints version information

 OPTIONS:
-        --db-path <PATH>              Path to data directory [default: ldb] --load <CSV_FILE>...
-Load .csv or .csv.gz files into the database --partition-size <INTEGER>    Number of rows per partition when loading new data [default: 65536] --table <NAME>                Name for the table populated with --load [default: default]
+        --db-path <PATH>              Path to data directory
+        --load <CSV_FILE>...
+Load .csv or .csv.gz files into the database --partition-size <INTEGER>    Number of rows per partition when loading new data [default: 1048576] --table <NAME>                Name for the table populated with --load [default: default] --threads <INTEGER>           Number of worker threads. [default: number of cores]
 ```

 When loading csv files with `--load`, the first line of each file is assumed to be the column name.
 The type of each column will be derived automatically, but this might break for columns that contain a mixture of numbers/strings/empty entries.